Learning T-conjugated stabilizers: The multiple-squares dihedral StateHSP

 \begin{defn}[Good nullspace] Let $K \subseteq \mathbb{Z}_2^N \times \mathbb{Z}_2^N$ be a subgroup containing $(t^h, w^h)$.
 Then we say that $K$ is a \textit{good nullspace} if for all elements $(t, w)$ we have,

 where $\odot$ is the hadamard product. \end{defn}

-The condition above tells us that, while $K$ can contain a lot of vectors other than $(t^h,w^h)$, all that subsequent steps in the algorithm require is that on factors $n$ where (the unknown) $t^h_n = 1$, the nullspace $K$ should not get $w$ wrong.
+The condition above tells us that, while $K$ can contain a lot of vectors other than $(t^h,w^h)$, all that subsequent steps in the algorithm require is that on factors $n$ where (the unknown) $t^h_n = 1$, the nullspace $K$ should not inappropriately assign $w_n=1$.
 In Step 2b. of the algorithm, the nullspace obtained from the previous step is fed into the maximal rotation subroutine.
 The output is characterized as follows.

 \begin{lem}[Output of a good nullspace] Let $K$ be a good nullspace.
 Given such a group as input into the Maximal Rotation subroutine, the output will be of the form $w^{\rm max} = w^h + (t^h)^c \odot w' \in \mathbb{Z}_2^N$, where here $(t^h)^c$ denotes the complement of $t^h$, and the form of $w'$ is unimportant. \end{lem}